-Canopy has planted thousands of trees in Palo Alto, East Palo Alto and Menlo Park.
+Canopy has planted thousands of trees in Palo Alto, East Palo Alto and Mountain View.
 We have a 96% survival rate for newly planted trees.
 We've also reached hundreds of school kids with our education programs, helping them learn about the environment.
 We engage hundreds of volunteers of all ages and backgrounds in our tree planting and tree care.
 Canopy also advocated for our urban forest with local and state governments.

 Mid-Peninsula residents of all ages.

 In 2015, we planted 269 drought-tolerant trees, tended 1,716 young trees, engaged over 1,269 volunteers, and reached 1,183 kids through educational activities!